tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2008-09-17-behaviour-driven-development-and-user-st.md

 > Scenario A:

-> 1. MP selects “Search Events” on MP home page
+> 1. MP selects "Search Events" on MP home page

 > 2. System presents a page with choice of dates for the current month